 Soon, after a couple of months, things started to go wrong.
 Gradually the relationship between the team of the contractor and the team of the client went sour and distrust, misunderstandings, miscommunication, and conflicts seeped into the project.
 Despite multiple efforts to improve the atmosphere between the client and the contractor, the conflict took more than two years and ended in court.

 You can imagine that both teams, the team of the contractor and the team of the client were relieved that the project was finished at last, after a long time of stress and trouble.

 Some years later, I worked on a new project: the Vondelpark Pavilion.
 Out of a pre-tender procedure, five contractors were selected to deliver a price.

 Surprise!
 One of the contractors was the contractor of the Bazel.
 Next surprise!
 They delivered the best plan and did the lowest bid.

-I need to say: “I have never had a better contractor!”
+I have never had a better contractor!